moonrafa/moonrafa/README.md

  - :abacus: I really enjoy solving logical problems and learning new things

--  :pushpin: I'm	Graduating in Information Technology at the Federal University of Mato Grosso do Sul (UFMS);
+-  :pushpin: I'm graduating in Information Technology at the Federal University of Mato Grosso do Sul (UFMS);

  - :books: I love puzzle games and aesthetically pleasing designs